Blurred Lines: Stocks, Crypto & Sports Betting Converge

 Are stocks, cryptocurrency day trading a form of gambling already?

-While many may not think trading in the stock market or buying cryptocurrency as addictive or forms of gambling, they can also elicit the same emotional and psychological harm as gambling addiction.
+While many may not think trading in the stock market or buying cryptocurrency as addictive or forms of gambling, they can elicit similar emotional and psychological harms as gambling addiction.
 Both trading and gambling involve monetary risk, potential loss, unpredictability and oftentimes a dopamine release triggered when a successful bet or trade is made.
-The main difference between trading stocks and gambling is the “against the house” structure of betting versus the free market dynamics of trading.
+A main difference between trading and gambling is the “against the house” structure of betting versus the free-market dynamics of trading.

 Warnings signs of a day trading problem